 Improve table washing policies in NC schools

 Wake County Public School guidelines require the washing of cafeteria tables with water only, usually performed by the students themselves.
-As we approach another flu season, concerned parents would like to see changes made urgently to this policy to better sanitize the surfaces between classes using the tables.
+As we approach a new school year, concerned parents continue to want to see changes made urgently to this policy to better sanitize the surfaces between classes using the tables.